jmparikh/green-extension-poc/readme.md

 * The **Receiver must start first**; otherwise, the Sender will fail to connect.
 * You can modify flags as necessary.
 * We use the lo interface (so we may see DUP responses)
+* Pleas ignore the checksum errors, as this can be easily taken care of.

 ---